denoland/deno-kv-benchmarks/setup/provision/README.md

 scripts, services, etc, all refer to Terraform's state to provision and configure things.

-## Tools used to test this Terraform code
+## Tools required to deploy the Terraform code
+You **must** have the following list of tools installed.

 | Name | Version |
 | ---- | ------- |